Management Response

 Responsible Deadline Status Comments

 1. Review the capacity assessments of WLOs and WROs supported by UN Women to summarize strengths and weaknesses.
-Programme Team 2024/03 Over due UN Women has a consultant onboard to support this exercise with the programme team.
-Draft report on the on the capacity assessment of WLOs/WROs has been prepared, will be finalized by Q2, 2024.
+Programme Team 2024/03 Completed UN Women hired a consultant who has drafted a report on the capacities of WLOs/WROs, summarizing strengths and weaknesses.

 Recommendation: Scale-up the MPWC model and link these with the existing women/girls centers run by other UN agencies, especially UNFPA, across and within the camps to increase coverage and effectiveness, and tailor outreach activities to ensure better targeting of support to the most vulnerable individuals, including those with different kinds of disabilities, and consider scaling up and diversifying the type of income-generation activities to include more ‘non-traditional’ activities for women (such mechanics, equipment repair, and other activities traditionally reserved for men within the cultures of the Rohingya and host communities).